-If you have a child or young person who's experiencing problems with drugs or alcohol, they can contact a young person's substance misuse worker for free confidential support by phone on +44 (0) 1534 445008, or by email.
+If you have a child or know a young person who's experiencing problems with drugs or alcohol, contact a young person's substance misuse worker for free confidential support.
+Call +44 (0) 1534 445008 or email

-New psychoactive substances, so called 'legal highs' and the law
+New psychoactive substances (legal highs) and the law

-New psychoactive substances or so called 'legal highs', often contain illegal substances.
+New psychoactive substances, also called legal highs, often contain illegal substances.
 They are designed to mimic the effects of mainstream drugs.

 Laws put in place quickly in Jersey have ensured that some of these drugs that are legal in the UK are illegal in Jersey and buying them from UK websites and importing them into Jersey is a criminal offence.

-They can't be legally sold, supplied or advertised for human consumption under the law.
-To get around this, sellers often refer to them as research chemicals, plant food, or bath crystals.
+They cannot be legally sold, supplied or advertised for human consumption under the law.
+To get around this, sellers often refer to them as:

-You can be prosecuted if you're found in possession of so called 'legal highs', even if you're not sure what they contain.
+You can be prosecuted if you're found in possession of legal highs, even if you're not sure what they contain.

 Police are actively seeking intelligence on these substances and the dealing of them.